rfeng2023/mmcloud/memverge-cloud.md

   ```
   chmod +x <PATH>/float
   ```
-  - For Windows user
+  - For Windows user:
 Files located in C:\Windows\System32 are automatically included in the system's PATH environment variable on Windows.
 This means that any executable file in this directory can be run from any location in the Command Prompt without specifying the full path to the executable.
 The System32 directory is a crucial part of the Windows operating system, containing many of its core files and utilities.
 So, if float.exe is in this directory, you can run it from anywhere in the Command Prompt by just typing `float`.

 #### **3.2.3 Addressing Mac Security Settings (Optional: For Mac Users):**